-After inventory preparation, the NIR is passed through a multistage quality control cycle too (see Table 1-1).
-NIR authors, the emission modeler, the head of the inventory group, the project manager and the project manager assistant as well as additional people of the Office of Environment (OE) and sector experts review the drafts of the NIR mutually.
+After inventory preparation, the NID is passed through a multistage quality control cycle too (see Table 1-1).
+NID authors, the emission modeler, the head of the inventory group, the project manager as well as additional people of the Office of Environment (OE) and sector experts review the drafts of the NID mutually.
 Thus, a maximum of quality assurance can be achieved.
-If the internal review suggests large revisions, they are taken up in the inventory development plan for future improvements too.
+If the internal review suggests large revisions, they are taken up in the inventory development plan for future improvements.
 Archiving of inventory material is made after submission by the OE and sectoral experts, by the contributing authors and by the QA/QC officer.

-Process September October November December February March July August January April May Initial meeting Data compilation CRF as 1st draft version QC of the CRF 1st draft version CRF as complete draft QC of the complete CRF draft Final CRF version Preparation of the NIR 1st draft version NIR QC 1st draft version NIR 2nd draft version NIR QC 2nd draft version NIR Submission final NIR and final CRF's Official UN review process
+Process Month

+June July August September October November December January February March April May

+Initial meeting

+Data compilation

+CRF as 1st draft version

+QC of the CRF 1st draft version

+CRF as complete draft

+QC of the complete CRF draft

+Final CRF version

+Preparation of the NIR

+1st draft version NIR

+QC 1st draft version NIR

+2nd draft version NIR

+QC 2nd draft version NIR

+Final version NIR

+Submission final NIR and final CRF's

+Official UN review process

+Archiving